elsampsa/valkka-core/README.md

 ## For the impatient

+For a demo program that uses libValkka, see [Valkka Live.](<https://elsampsa.github.io/valkka-live/)

 Installation instructions, demo programs and API tutorial are available [here](https://elsampsa.github.io/valkka-examples/) (you should read that first)

 If you just want to use the API, no need to go further.